mmohamed12452/Module_17_Regular_expression/Develop/gist-template.md

 # Module 17: Javascript Regular Expressions(Regex)

-As a web development student, I have developed this tutorial, where you will learn about Regex abbreviation of Regular Expression and how you can use it to identify characters in text.
+As a web development student, I have developed this tutorial, where you will learn about the Regex abbreviation of Regular Expression and how you can use it to identify characters in a text.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+Regex or Regular Expressions are patterns used to identify combinations or characters in a string, they can be used to validate text based on complex criteria, and they can also be used to replace patterns of the character in a string.

+In this tutorial we are going to use this Email:
+         /^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/
+as an example of how to breakdown some Regular Expression examples and how to use it.

 ## Table of Contents